ErikMinekus/traktor-api-client/README.md

 The following endpoints are used:
 - `/deckLoaded/<deck>`: Called when a track is loaded into a deck.
-- `/updateDeck/<deck>`: Called when the BPM, key, elapsed time or sync status changes for a deck.
+- `/updateDeck/<deck>`: Called when certain values or state changes for a deck.
 - `/updateMasterClock`: Called when the master deck or BPM changes.

 ## How to install